demisto/content/Packs/ServiceNow/Integrations/ServiceNowv2/README.md

 This integration was integrated and tested with the Orlando version of ServiceNow.

 ## Use cases
-1. Get, update, create, and delete ServiceNow tickets, as well as add links/comments or upload files to the tickets.
+1. Get, update, create, and delete ServiceNow tickets, as well as add links and comments, or upload files to the tickets.
 2. Fetch newly created incidents.
 3. Get, update, create, delete records from any ServiceNow table.
 ## Wrapper Scripts